edepauw/lomkit-rest-api-nuxt-sdk/README.md

 The `useResource` composable is the main entry point for interacting with the Lomkit REST API.
 It allows you to create a resource client that can perform various operations on a specific resource.

-The `useResource<T>(resourceName, defaults?)` composable returns an object with methods to interact with a specific resource via the Lomkit REST API.
+The `useResource<T>(resourceName, resourceConfig?)` composable returns an object with methods to interact with a specific resource via the Lomkit REST API.
 See the [methods](#methods) section for more details.

 ```ts
 const productsResource = useResource<IProduct>("products", {